SCiarella/TLS_ML_exploration/README.md

 ```
 to train the dw classifier for the first time.

-Then in order to predict if your unknown pairs are dw or not you run
+Then in order to predict if your unknown pairs are dw or not you run once again
 ```
 python B_*
 ```